Understanding Form 1099-K

 Please email Dwolla at dwolla1099-k@dwolla.com to request that your Form 1099-K be delivered by mail.

 Yes.
-Dwolla has set up a secure method to retrieve your Form 1099-K. Accessing your Form 1099-K will require you to know the Taxpayer Identification Number (TIN) for your account.
-Please take great care to not share the details of your Form 1099-K or your TIN with any third party.
-Dwolla will never request your TIN over email, text, or phone call.
+Dwolla has set up a secure method to retrieve your Form 1099-K. You will receive an email from Dwolla when your Form 1099-K is available.
+Click on the link in the email and log in using your email address.
+Our system will email you a one-time passcode that you’ll enter to access the portal and your Form 1099-K. Please take great care to not share the details of your Form 1099-K or your one-time passcode with any third party.
+Dwolla will never request your one-time passcode over email, text, or phone call.

 Discrepancies Around Tax Details On Form 1099-K